Kids Farm, Ranch, and Nature Day Camp

 These wilderness camps in the pristine Panhandle National Forest will start the adventure for your child

 Teen Camps Click Here for Summary of Teen Camps

 Camps in Idaho’s Panhandle, and Alaska from traditional two week teen camps through our epic 7 week total immersion packages.
 Your teen will walk taller and will make memories that will last a life time.
 The 2, 3, and 4-week camps your teen will select one or more of our specialty areas.

 “Please Note: We offer multi-session and family discounts.
 The second camp or camper from the same family are eligible for 20% discount from the second camp enrolled of any 2018 camp of equal or lesser value (Discounts DO NOT apply to Alaska Camp) and the Third or more camp or camper from the same family is eligible for a 30% off of third or more camps enrolled of any 2018 summer camp of equal or lesser value (Discounts DO NOT apply to Alaska Camp)”

 “Thank you for stopping by to visit, you will see we have made some big changes.

-Please peruse the camp and school offerings now in the Sawtooth Forest in North East Idaho. “
+Please peruse the camp and school offerings now in the Idaho Panhandle. “